bgoodearl/Core22Ng7Sample/readme.md

 # Angular 7 Web App with .NET Core Web API and AAD Auth with MSAL

+This repo contains a sample application created with Visual Studio 2019 using .NET Core 2.2 and Angular 7.

 ## Environment

 Quick information on environment.